-For all the college students out there, I bet you would do almost anything to gather a few friends and go to the dining hall, eating all of the fried foods and delicious desserts offered (talk about the freshman 15).
+For all the college students out there, I bet it feels good to gather a few friends and go to the dining hall, eating all of the fried foods and delicious desserts offered (talk about the freshman 15).
 However, if we have learned anything over the past few months, it is how to adapt and how to cook on your own.

-Many college students are trading dining halls and lecture halls for homemade meals and virtual classes in bed.
-However, you can still indulge in some tasty and quick microwave treats that you would typically eat at school.
+Many college students are returning to dining halls and lecture halls and trading in homemade meals and virtual classes in bed.
+However, you can still indulge in some tasty and quick microwave treats that you would typically eat at home.
 And if you are living on your college campus, you may be snacking away a bit more in the comfort of your dorm to practice social distancing.

 Below is a list of some of my favorite recipes that I created in my Sharp Stainless Steel Carousel Countertop Microwave Oven and that you can make in your Sharp Countertop Microwave oven or Microwave Drawer Oven.